Numerics88/n88ParaViewPlugins/Build-Linux.md

 tar xvfj n88ParaViewPlugins-5.9.1-Linux.tar.bz2
 ```

 Test the plugins on a system that has ParaView 5.9 running.
-If you need to see some verbose output you can run ParaView as follows:
+If you need to see verbose output as you
+load a plugin you can launch ParaView as follows:
 ```sh
 $ env PARAVIEW_LOG_PLUGIN_VERBOSITY=0 ./paraview
 ```